Training Your Morkie

 Everyone’s excited about the new puppy,… until those “little accidents” around the home get really frustrating!!

-Potty training your small dog is a real test of your patience, but it is also one of the first opportunities that you and your Morkie puppy will have to bond.
+Potty training or dog housebreaking your small dog is a real test of your patience, but it is also one of the first opportunities that you and your Morkie puppy will have to bond.

 Dog house training is a lot of hard work, but it is necessary.
 In fact, it’s job one.

-Just keep in mind, when it comes to house training, every dog succeeds at a different rate.
+Just keep in mind, when it comes to housebreaking, every dog succeeds at a different rate.
 Morkies – being among the smartest and yes, most mischievous, can be especially challenging.
+Owners say that Yorkie potty training can be a real trial, and so can training a Maltese, so of course, it could be tough housetraining your Morkie.
 But with some patience and sense of humour on your part, you WILL survive Morkie puppy training!